purplepip/log-capture/README.md

 }
 ```

-See LogCaptureTest for more usage examples.
+See LogCaptureTest and other unit tests for more usage examples.

 # Build

     mvn clean install

+# Support

+If you want support for other log frameworks, just ask and support will be added.